NY Fed's Williams says NY Fed actions had desired effect of reducing market strains

 Repo rates returned to more normal levels after the Fed made multiple rounds of repo operations.
 On Friday, the bank said it would keep pouring tens of billions of dollars a day into the U.S. banking system through early October.

-“These actions had the desired effect of reducing strains in markets,” he said.

 Williams also urged financial firms to finalize their plans for replacing Libor, a benchmark that is linked to $200 trillion in financial contracts.
-The rate, which was tainted after it was revealed that financial firms rigged the rate to steal billions of dollars in profits, could be eliminated by the end of 2021 but banks have been slow to move to a replacement benchmark.
+The rate, which was tainted after it was revealed that financial firms rigged the rate to steal billions of dollars in profits, is set to expire after 2021 but banks have been slow to move to a replacement benchmark.

 “We are now 831 days away from that world, and while some institutions are making good progress, others are sticking their metaphorical heads in the sand, hoping the issue will go away,” Williams said.